-The power (on/off) switch is a push button switch located on the front control panel of the VX6.
+The power (on/off) switch is a push button switch located on the front control panel of the VX7.
 The switch is a momentary switch.
-If the VX6 is Off, pressing the power switch turns the VX6 On.
+If the VX7 is Off, pressing the power switch turns the VX7 On.

-For Platform 2 VX6's, the keyboard LEDs turn on for about one second when the operating system loads the keyboard driver.
+For Platform 2 VX7's, the keyboard LEDs turn on for about one second when the operating system loads the keyboard driver.
 If the LEDs blink more than once, this indicates a keyboard problem.

-- On an external USB keyboard, the NumLock, CapsLock and Scroll Lock keys blink the same as a desktop PC. - On the 60-key keyboard, only the CAPs led is lit during this process.
+- On a USB or PS/2 keyboard, the NumLock, CapsLock and Scroll Lock keys blink the same as a desktop PC. - On the 95-key keyboard, the CapsLock, NumLock and Scroll Lock keys are backlit amber.
+However, the keyboard backlight must be On for this feature to be used.
+The brief illumination may not be visible unless the room is dark. - On the 60-key keyboard, only the CAPs led is lit during this process.

-To identify your VX6 platform type, please see "Identifying Your VX6", earlier in this chapter.
+To identify your VX7 platform type, please see "Identifying Your VX7", earlier in this chapter.

-If the VX6 is On, pressing and releasing the power switch turns the VX6 Off.
+If the VX7 is On, pressing and releasing the power switch turns the VX7 Off.
 An orderly shutdown is preformed.
-Any open programs are closed, the Windows CE operating system shuts down and then the VX6 powers off.
+Any open programs are closed, the Windows CE operating system shuts down and then the VX7 powers off.

-If a software lockup should occur and the VX6 is unresponsive to keyboard or touchscreen input, pressing and holding the power button for several seconds forces a shutdown.
+If a software lockup should occur and the VX7 is unresponsive to keyboard or touchscreen input, pressing and holding the power button for several seconds forces a shutdown.
 However, the forced shutdown is not an orderly shutdown.
 All unsaved data and any registry settings not saved to persistent storage are lost.

-The Status LED, located on the keyboard of the VX6, is lit when the power is on:
+The Status LED, located on the keyboard of the VX7, is lit when the power is on:

-- Green VX6 is operating from vehicle power or AC power. - Solid Yellow VX6 is operating from the UPS, UPS battery is good. - Flashing Yellow VX6 is operating from the UPS, UPS battery is critically low.
+- Green VX7 is operating from vehicle power or AC power. - Solid Yellow VX7 is operating from the UPS, UPS battery is good. - Flashing Yellow VX7 is operating from the UPS, UPS battery is critically low.